- Overview of Hepatitis in Cats

 Are you asking yourself, “Is hepatitis in cats contagious?”
 Cat hepatitis may be infectious and chronic.
 In the instance of chronic hepatitis, a feline never can completely recover from their symptoms.
 If their disease is infectious, it may become extremely contagious.
 If your pet has been given an infectious hepatitis diagnosis by a vet, it is vital that you take this diagnosis very seriously particularly if you have other pets in the house.
 The disease may be transmitted to additional cats either via contact with the feces or the blood of the infected cat.

 Once it’s diagnosed, the scope of vet-prescribed treatment for feline hepatitis is mainly concentrated on symptom management, thereby the suggested course of action might vary one cat to another.
-If the hepatitis is infectious, isolating the cat from other pets is strongly suggested and the best method of reducing infection risk.
+If the hepatitis is infectious, isolating the cat from other pets is strongly suggested, and the best method of reducing infection risk.

 If your pet is diagnosed with acute hepatitis, he might quickly recover.
-All too often, indications of chronic hepatitis might take some time to show, which is the reason why vets typically arrange liver biopsies around 4 - 6 weeks after getting an acute hepatitis diagnosis.
+All too often, indications of chronic hepatitis might take some time to show, which is the reason why vets typically arrange liver biopsy around 4 - 6 weeks after getting an acute hepatitis diagnosis.

 It is very unlikely that chronic hepatitis ever will be “cured.”
 Unfortunately, felines often are diagnosed after the disease has progressed.
 All in all, the capability of identifying symptoms and seek treatment early offers the best opportunity at an extended outlook and decreases the risk of infecting other household pets.